TejusK123/AutoDeep/README.md

 Authors: Manitejus Kotikalapudi

-AutoDeep is a software that further stratifies miRDeep2 (Mackowiak, Friedländer) outputs into Candidate, Confident, and Potential False-Positive Labels
+AutoDeep is a tree-boosting software that further stratifies miRDeep2 (Mackowiak, Friedländer) outputs into Candidate, Confident, and Potential False-Positive Labels

 ## Requirements